 I’ve divided these best practices into three major categories: the equipment, the people, and the plan.
 I’ll address each in the following sections.
 I will also provide my recommendations, as well as the rationale for them.

-Preferred device: a mobile phone camera.
-The best camera for the walkthrough is a simple mobile phone camera.
+Preferred device: a tablet or mobile phone camera on a mount.
+The best camera for the walkthrough is the one on any tablet or smart phone.
 These cameras are easily portable and pointable.
-The camera operator can very easily see what is in the frame of the camera.
+The camera operator can see exactly what is in the frame of the camera.
 Compare this to the classic “workstation on wheels.”
 These are clunky, difficult to navigate, and impossible to see what’s on camera without standing right in front of it.

 Preferred number of devices: minimum of 2.
 Typically, six or more areas may be visited during the walkthrough.
 It is far easier to station a camera in each area ready to go live once the visit of the previous area is finished.
 This can be accomplished with just two cameras if you are clever.
 As soon as one camera is finished and the next area goes live, the operator hightails it to the area following it on the visit list.
 However, it’s probably just easier to have a camera on a stick stationed in each area to be visited.